 By Gary Keller and Jay Papasan

 Do you agree that multitasking is overrated?
 If yes, then Gary Keller and Jay Parasan got your back.
-Not only is doing several things at once stressful, but it’s not even that productive as we were led to believe.
+Not only is doing several things at once stressful, but it’s not even as productive as we were led to believe.
 In The One Thing, these successful businessmen explore the art of focusing on, well, one thing at a time.
 With practical advice, time management insights, and tips on selecting the right task to dedicate the effort to, this title will quickly turn your to-do list into a done list.
-No stressing over an infinite backlog of work for you afterward!
 Read this book's summary here.

 The Subtle Art of Not Giving a F*ck